rinkurock/easy-docker/readme.md

 sudo ./v-host.sh
 ```

-and flow the instruction on command line
+and follow the instructions on command line

 * sudo for only addning local domain address on /etc/hosts file on your system.